CryptoManufaktur-io/vouchdirk-docker/README.md

 By adding `prometheus.yml:ext-network.yml` you can run a Prometheus that can remote-write to your Mimir or Thanos, with the remote-write section in `prometheus/custom-prom.yml`.

+## Promtail - Logs collection

+By adding `promtail.yml:ext-network.yml` you can run a Promtail that will collect logs from all containers and send them to your remote Loki, with the remote-write section in `promtail/custom-lokiurl.yml`.

 ## Acknowledgements

 Huge THANK YOU to Jeff Schroeder at Jump Crypto for generously sharing his knowledge of this setup, and to Jim McDonald at attestant.io for creating these tools